-- Fluent aphasia patients have no difficulty producing language.
-Their problem is in selecting, organizing, and monitoring their language production. - One such case of fluent aphasia is Wernicke's aphasia, where patients' speech sounds very good, there are no long pauses, sentence intonation is normal, function words are used, and word is syntactically correct.
+• In Wernicke's aphasia, patients' speech sounds very good, there are no long pauses, sentence intonation is normal, function words are used, and word order is syntactically correct.
 The problem is that their speech rarely makes any sense:

 I could if I can help these this like you know ... to make it. we are seeing for him.
 That is my father.